cedadev/jasmin-help-hugo-hinode/content/docs/software-on-jasmin/conda-removal.md

-obtaining an exact copy of an environment (namely: export a list of packages to a file including all the exact version and release numbers, and then use it to create the new environment), the aim here is, rather, to produce an *equivalent* environment based on packages from conda-forge.
+obtaining an exact copy of an environment (namely: export a list of packages to a file including all the exact version and release numbers, and then use it to create the new environment), the aim here is, rather, to produce an *equivalent* environment based on packages from `conda-forge`.
 Package releases will differ slightly from what is available in the defaults channel.
 So it will be best to be avoid constraining the requirements too rigidly, in order give the installer the flexibility it needs to choose mutually compatible